HimanshuKanojiya/react-web-amazon/README.md

 **Project staging/development link:** [Staing link](https://react-web-stg-amazon.vercel.app/)

-**Note:**
+**Note: - For Dev**
-If you face module not found issue in vercel, then please run these one by one:
+If you face "module not found issue" in vercel during preview, then please run these one by one:

 - git rm -r --cached .
 - git add --all .